-To request permission to enroll in an external course students must submit the required form to either the Board of Examiners (courses from other institutes/faculties of Leiden or other Dutch universities) or to the International Office (summer/winter programmes).
+To request permission to transfer credits from an external course students must submit the required form to either the Board of Examiners (courses from other institutes/faculties of Leiden or other Dutch universities) or to the International Office (courses abroad).
 In each case, students need to submit their request with all the supporting documents before the start of the course.
 Deadlines for each procedure can be found on the website of the Board of Examiners (see below).
-Applications during or after completion of the external course will not be considered.
 In order to have any external courses count towards the LUC degree, students need an active enrolment for LUC for the entire duration of the external course.